fhiso/sources-and-citations/citation-elements.md

 known as a **citation layer**.
 A *citation* with just a single *citation layer* is called a **single-layer citation**.

+{.note} A reference note containing information about multiple sources is not necessarily a *layered citation*.
+If the sources are unrelated, such as when several sources are being cited in support of some fact or comment, the note would comprise be series of separate *single-layered citations*.
+This is true even if the note is formatted as a single sentence.

 The *citation layer* containing the information about the specific *source* which was consulted is known as the **head citation layer**.
-For a *single-layer citation*, its sole *citation layer* is necessarily the *head citation layer*.
+For a *single-layer citation*, the sole *citation layer* is necessarily the *head citation layer*.

 {.example ...} A *citation* to a census return that was consulted on